The link between family violence and violent extremism

 However, family violence is very real and prevalent occurrence in communities in Australia and the world.
 Smith’s work just highlights that we are still coming to grips with the many adverse effects of it.

-Here at Loukas Law, we take family violence very seriously.
+Here at Loukas Law, we are the premier family lawyers in Perth that take family violence very seriously.
 Taking action at the earliest stage, with the right team of support behind you, is your first step towards protecting you and your family from unnecessary harm.

 Please call us now on (08) 6381 0208 or fill out this form to schedule your first 30-min free telephone appointment.